UWMSN-CDN-Lab/questionnaire-package/README.md

 # TODO:
+# PMERQ,SU,DOSPERT,UPPS,EERQ work rn, need to make sure other scripts work or not.

-Making a CSV to toggle to ask the user if we want to create a new csv or not Should make one csv instead of multiple ones
+Making a CSV to toggle to ask the user if we want to create a new csv or not - ND Should make one csv instead of multiple ones - ND RESEARCH LAB WORKAROUND - ND setup.py - PROG check for each questionnaire compatibility - PROG init file for questionnaires and export for public api - PROG main functionality check (Test)  (April 4th)

-FILE PATHING
-RESEARCH LAB WORKAROUND
-setup.py
-check for each questionnaire compatibility init file for questionnaires and export for public api main functionality check (Test)  (April 4th) try for each questionnaire analysis functionality
+try for each questionnaire analysis functionality
 PIP install package
 .gitignore for whatever we need to hide